 I wonder if all of this living and learning, all of these life inversions that seem as inevitable as they are scary are pushing us onward into something real and beautiful and new.
-Perhaps instead of shying away from these heuristic flips, what I really need to do is dedicate myself to practicing them fully — like my crows, headstands and shoulderstands.
+Perhaps instead of shying away from these heuristic flips, what I really need to do is dedicate myself to practicing them fully — like my crow poses, headstands, and shoulderstands.

 The word yoga, in Sanskrit, means union.
-It is a union wrought from uncomfortable moments, often difficult to engage with and sometimes the last thing I want to do on a given afternoon.
+It is a union wrought from uncomfortable moments, often difficult to engage with and sometimes the last thing I want to do on any given afternoon.
 It’ll hurt.
 I’ll sweat.
 It will take and hour or so away from seeking another freelance client or from writing clickbait at a reckless speed to make the few dollars worth the time — all for the sake of creating noise, distraction and self-serving SEO rankings (which seems to be the one of the only marketable self-employed uses of a journalism degree, these days).
-But it always silences the internal noise, the noise that once called me away from my typewriter, down the street and into the bar.
-The noise that tells me nothing in this life makes sense.
+But it always silences the internal voice, the voice that once called me away from my typewriter, down the street and into the bar.
+The voice that tells me nothing in this life makes sense.

 It feels like our entire system is inverted right now.
 Few things feel substantive outside of spending time with the people I care about and practicing that which generates not money but inner and outer peace.
 We are faced with the reality of one bozo presidential option over another, while the only candidates who do seem to be authentically humanitarian are considered to not have an Icarus-the-pig in a hell-bound blizzard’s chance of getting elected (or much less, making a difference).
-We are faced with the quandary of doing what gives us meaning vs. what is guaranteed to line our pockets.
+We are faced with the quandary of doing what enriches our plotlines vs. what lines our pockets.
 We opt for the latter, and then wonder why the world is in bass-ackwards turmoil.

 We seem to be choosing the same foolishness again and again, if for no other reason than we are used to it.
 History repeating itself.
 Dog to its vomit.
 Fool to folly.
 The Ego making sure we continue to confuse our limited thought patterns for our identity.